 Flannery collaborated with Oscar Winner, Production Designer Eugenio Zanetti.
 Together they created Movistar Magica which toured throughout Colombia.
 The tour kicked off with a live broadcast on network television from Bogotá, Columbia.
 The show was presented in parks and stadiums, featuring 500 performers on a stage that filled a football field.

 Maryland celebrated the anniversary of their statehood with VOYAGE 350.
-The Department of Tourism for the City of Baltimore commissioned Flannery to collaborate with them to create a theatrical experience on Rash Field at the Inner Harbor for this celebration.
-Flannery and his team conceived and designed a food and beverage area that consisted of facades based on Maryland’s early architecture.
-The main attraction was a 1200 seat theatre, inspired by tall ships, presenting an original stage production.
-The show was directed by Flannery and written by Cindy Flannery.
-The show featured actors portraying the ship’s crew with historical paintings and photographs from the Peale Museum projected onto the sails and theatrical illusions.
+The Department of Tourism for the City of Baltimore commissioned Flannery to produce a theatrical experience on Rash Field at the Inner Harbor for this celebration.
+Flannery and his team created an immersive experience that ran for two years.
+It included a food and beverage area that consisted of facades based on Maryland’s early architecture.
+The main attraction was an original theatrical production presented in a 1200 seat theatre, inspired by tall ships.
+The show was designed and directed by Flannery and written by Cindy Flannery.
+It featured actors portraying the ship’s crew with historical paintings and photographs from the Peale Museum projected onto the sails and theatrical illusions.

 3D Stereoscopic Dome Films

-In 1977 Flannery was commissioned by the Los Angeles Philharmonic to create the original Star Wars Concert at the Hollywood Bowl.
+In 1977 Flannery was commissioned by the Los Angeles Philharmonic and George Lucas to create the original Star Wars Concert at the Hollywood Bowl.
 Flannery designed and directed the concert incorporating theatrical lighting, lasers, pyrotechnics and special effects.
-The concert was a landmark world event and Flannery was thrust into the spotlight and began his journey of pioneering a new concert genre, SYMPHANTASY®.
+The concert was a landmark event and Flannery was thrust into the spotlight.
+He began a journey of pioneering this new genre of entertainment which was a convergence of cutting-edge media technologies, entertainment design and performance that visually interprets selections of the world’s greatest and best loved music within an arc of themes and narratives.
+He would trademark these experiences as SYMPHANTASY™.
 Flannery collaborated for decades with Maestro Erich Kunzel.
-Their first endeavor was The Symphonic Visual Fantasy in 1978 with the Cleveland Orchestra at the Blossom Music Centre.
-Flannery’s SYMPHANTASY® was presented as an annual event at the Riverbend Music Center with the Cincinnati Pops Orchestra under the baton of Maestro Erich Kunzel.
+Their first endeavor was in 1978 with the Cleveland Orchestra at the Blossom Music Centre.
+Flannery’s SYMPHANTASY™ was presented as an annual event at the Riverbend Music Center with the Cincinnati Pops Orchestra under the baton of Maestro Erich Kunzel.

 Flannery is the only scenographer to ever appear at Carnegie Hall in New York as a “Guest Artist”.
 It was 1988, in concert with conductor Maestro Erich Kunzel and the Cincinnati Pops Orchestra.